chasedehan/BoostARoota/README.md

 ## How it works

 This section is coming - the approach is evolving quickly.
+You can definitely look at the code to see how it is working.

 ## Algorithm Performance

 BoostARoota is shorted to BAR and the below table is utilizing the LSVT dataset from the UCI datasets.
 The algorithm has been tested on other datasets.
 The testBAR.py testing framework was just completed (8/25/2017) and will be running many others through.
 If you are interested in the specifics of the testing please take a look at the testBAR.py script.
 The basics are that it is run through 5-fold CV, with the model selection performed on the training set and then predicting on the heldout test set.
 It is done this way to avoid overfitting the feature selection process.

-All tests are run on a 12 core Intel i7.
+All tests are run on a 12 core Intel i7. - Future iterations will compare run times on a 28 core Xeon, 120 cores on Spark, and running xgboost on a GPU.

 Iteration | Boruta Time| BAR Time |Boruta LogLoss|BAR LogLoss|All Features LogLoss|
 | ------- | -----------| ---- | ---- | ---- | ---- |